Floating home loans: a complete financing guide

 Marine loan brokers work for financial service companies and function very similarly to real estate agents.
 With this option, your buyer’s broker works with a seller’s broker to help you negotiate and organize the financing.

 Now that you understand the types of houseboat financing on the market, it’s time to begin your search.
-Apart from finding your dream houseboat, you should also create a plan before applying for a loan.
+Apart from finding your dream home on the water, you should also create a plan before applying for a loan.

 We recommend using the following steps as a guide when deciding which loan type is right for you!